pinacai/PINAC_Workspace/README.md

 ## 📂 File Structure

-Overview of File Structure to Help You Get Started.
+Overview of File Structure in Brief to Help You Get Started.

     .
     ├── public /